Businesses Franchises Brokers

 Median Revenue Average Revenue Multiple Median Earnings Average Earnings Multiple Median Sale Price Median Asking Price Average Sale/Ask Ratio

-Compared to other businesses in the food service sector, bars tend to fetch a slight premium in terms of valuation relative to typical sales and owner earnings.
-The operational model is simpler than a full-service restaurant with better profit margins.
-Bars & pubs also have a fun factor that is appealing to many business buyers, but complexities and potential issues with liquor licensing must be considered.
+Compared to other businesses in the food service sector, bars are about average in terms of valuation relative to typical sales and owner earnings.
+The operational model is simpler than a full-service restaurant, and bars also have a fun factor that is appealing to many business buyers, but complexities and potential issues with liquor licensing must be considered.

 Get started with BizBuySell